sytzez/recipe-builder/README.md

 I also made use of TypeScript's `ReturnType` to infer the return type of a function rather than defining the return type myself.
 This was very useful for automatically and correctly defining the type of the actions object.

+I used Yup's `InferType` to create types from schemata, for example for Recipe and Ingredient.

 ### Yup schema validation

 While I have written pure Javascript schema validation utilities in the past, Yup is a framework dedicated to making this easier and cleaner.